 Steve Dawe- General Sales & Marketing Manager

 Steve Dawe joined M. Steinert & Sons in 2003 after serving as Vice President of Omirel Corporation and President of Orion, Inc. An accomplished musician, Steve attended the New England Conservatory of Music to study piano technology, and apprenticed with the Boston Symphony Orchestra at Tanglewood.
-Steve has thoroughly enjoyed his return to the music industry!
+He also serves as a Director of the Steinway Society of Massachusetts.

 Brendan Murphy is the fourth generation of the Murphy family to work for M. Steinert & Sons.
 He began his career part-time in the refinishing and maintenance departments under foreman James Maggio before joining the Institutional Department full time in 2006.
+Brendan was promoted to Vice President in May of 2014.
 Formerly a salesperson for an educational travel company, Brendan has extensive experience working with teachers and school administrators on planning and executing successful fundraising programs.
-Brendan’s passion for music and music education prompted his appointment as Director of the Steinway Society of Massachusetts, a non-profit organization founded to help promote piano music and education in the Bay State.
+Brendan’s passion for music and music education prompted his appointment as a Director of the Steinway Society of Massachusetts, a non-profit organization founded to help promote piano music and education in the Bay State.

 Liz Diamond- Piano Sales Consultant, Boston